neu-se/CS4530-Spring-2024/Assignments/project-plan.md

 "As a < type of user >, I want < some goal > so that < some reason >."
 My conditions of satisfaction are < list of common cases and special cases that must work >.

-Please make sure that your conditions of satification are complete (i.e., cover all common cases) and can be turned into testable behaviors.
+Please make sure that your conditions of satisfaction are complete (i.e., cover all common cases) and can be turned into testable behaviors.

 **EACH CONDITION OF SATISFACTION MUST HAVE A PRIORITY (Essential, Desirable, or Optional)**.
 The set of Essential items will constitute the "Minimum Viable Product".
 Each user story should include one or more essential and desirable conditions of satisfaction.